GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I think the best way to supervise is by personal example and by frequent code reviews.
+What is simplicity?
+Simplicity is the shortest path to a solution.

-~ Charles Simonyi
+~ Ward Cunningham
 <pre>

 </pre>